juristr/juristr.github.com/projects/index.md

 layout: default
 title: Juri Strumpflohner
 ---
+# My Projects
-# This is the projects site
+This pages shows the projects I'm currently involved in.

-_under construction..._
+_under construction...in the mean time you might want to head over to [GitHub](http://github.com/juristr)_